CloudCannon/documentation/_ssl/custom-certificate.md

 2. Click the **Add SSL Certificate** button
 3. Fill in all of the fields available and submit the form

+All certificates must be in PEM encoding.
+The placeholder text indicates the correct start and end headers.
+{: .info}

 Once added, the SSL certificate needs to be attached to the site.
 {: .info}